Matteo Ricci Seminar

 The cohort of each seminar tends to form a close-knit community of people who often go on to collaborate together on future projects.
 Now in its fourteenth year, the Matteo Ricci Seminar has an extensive network of alumni involved in a broad range of fields who are eager to mentor, help each new cohort, and who have found that the seminar has played a distinctive role in their own intellectual and personal development.
-Members of the new cohort will be invited into the Matteo Ricci private network on Mighty Networks.
+Members of the new cohort will be invited into the Matteo Ricci private network to connect with past members.

 Andrew H. Clark, PhD